 Research & Google

 Do some research on what you need to keep.
-Sometimes I forget how easy it is to ask google a question and find an answer.
+Sometimes I forget how easy it is to ask Google a question and find an answer.
 I always thought we had to keep everything!

-It turns out there aren’t that many things that we have to keep.
+It turns out there aren’t that many things that we need to keep.
 Where I live we have to keep 7 years of back taxes.
 This is easy because I have each year in a folder marked with the year.

 When the newest year’s taxes come in I declutter the oldest year’s taxes.
 Here is a good article on what to save for tax time.